torquE170/Book-Store-with-Python/README.md

    - sqlite3 (default Python library) - for using a .sqlite3 database file instead of a mysql server in case that requirement isn't met
    - sys, os (default Python library) - for clearing the screen on windows and linux systems when running in terminal

+### First time use instructions
+- First time you start the program, it will generate a new database (mySQL/sqlite3 - user choice)
+- It will create a new admin user with admin privileges
+- First time you will have to log in with user: admin and password: adminadmin
+- You will be prompted to change them both